 The waterfalls are fed by the rains from Haleakala.
 It takes anywhere from 6 to 12 hours for the water to travel down the mountain to create these picturesque waterfalls, which is why an expert guide is necessary to find the best waterfalls of the day.
-Our expert guides are trained to know which waterfalls are flowing, depending on when and where the rains fall.
+Our guides are trained to know which waterfalls are flowing, depending on when and where the rains fall.

 Hawaiians believe water is life, because it fed their taro farms for the last 1500 years.
 Most taro is grown hydroponically, allowing the mountain water to continue on its natural path to the ocean.
 The fresh water, after nourishing the taro, enters the ocean and creates food for the fish and the coral.
 The minerals that have been collected on the waters’ journey to the ocean are rich and necessary for ocean life to thrive.

 Tour Maui’s Waterfalls